-While there has been no significant change in the principal risks in the last year, the group operates in a dynamic environment where risks continue to evolve and the group continues to develop mitigation measures to address them.
-The global inflationary environment has been amplified by the geopolitical volatility caused by the invasion of Ukraine.
+While there has been no significant change in the principal risks in the last year, the group operates in a dynamic environment where risks continue to evolve, and the group continues to develop mitigation measures to address them.
+The global inflationary environment has been amplified by the geopolitical volatility caused by the invasion of Ukraine and the ongoing war in the Middle East.
 This has resulted in macroeconomic uncertainty in some of the markets in which we operate, and inflation has adversely impacted energy pricing, raw material costs and supply chains.
 Senior management are closely monitoring the situation and continue to demonstrate agility and an ability to take appropriate mitigating actions to secure raw materials, maintain production and provide a reliable supply to our customers.